christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 A bombing of a military convoi redeploying from an excercise in Sillamäe in August started a discussion to send peace keeping mission to Estonia.

 #### 2016 - Outbreak of war

+// TODO

+***

+### Baltic Security Partnership

+The BASEP was founded in 2013 as a reaction to tension arrising in several counties of the baltic states at the russian border.
+It was established as a combined brigade of all 3 state's ground force with the aim to signal cohesion and willingness to defend each other.

+Mission goals include:

+- Security in border regions
+- Operations within national parks
+- Low or non mechanized infantry operations

+Some other properties of this light infantry include

+- Fast Deployment in swamp and bogs
+- Modularity in equipment with NATO partners

+With large parts of the estonian and lithuanian forces being either reservists, volunteers and border guards, some of these structures were integrated into this newly formed brigade.
+Also, an air cavalry battalion is establised as a heavier support for the light infantry sections.

+- Headquarters and Signal Company
+- __1st Light Infantry Battalion "*Łauma*"__
+  - Headquarters and Support Company
+  - First Light Infantry Company
+  - Second Light Infantry Company
+  - Third Light Infantry Company (Reserve)
+  - Combat Service Support Company
+- __2st Light Infantry Battalion "*Kaukas*"__ (Reserve)
+  - Headquarters and Support Company (Reserve)
+  - First Light Infantry Company (Reserve)
+  - Second Light Infantry Company (Reserve)
+  - Third Light Infantry Company (Reserve)
+  - Combat Service Support Company (Reserve)
+- __Air Cavalry Battalion "*Vēja māte*"__
+  - Headquarters and Support Company
+  - First Air Cavalry Company
+  - Second Air Cavalry Company
+  - Aviation Company, General Support
+- __Artillery Company__ (Reserve)
+- __Combat Support Battalion__
+  - Signal Company
+  - Supply and Transport Company
+  - Technical Support and Maintenance Company
+  - Medical Company

 ***